akrzemi1/explicit/doc/tagged_bool.md

 Types `EngineStartedTag` and `CrewReadyTag` guarantee that different instantiations of `tagged_bool` render different types.
 These tags do not have to be complete types.

-You declare anfd use these bool-types as follows:
+You declare and use these bool-types as follows:

 ```c++
 void set_status(EngineStarted started, CrewReady ready); // function declaration